 Archives & Special Collections creates exhibitions and supplies images of rare books and archives for events such as conferences, festivals, fundraising, and Alumni Weekend, as well as undertaking historical tours of the College's campuses and hosting visits in the Archives and Special Collections Reading Rooms, supporting the College’s engagement strategy.

-We also contribute to College publications including Comment and In Touch and the annual Report, and facilitate requests from broadcast production companies and publishers.
+We also contribute to College publications including Comment, In Touch and the annual Report, and facilitate requests from broadcast production companies and publishers.

 Excellence in the sector